Grudziądz: Kingdom of Poland

 In 1440, the city co-founded the Prussian Confederation which opposed the Monastic State of the Teutonic Knights.
 At the beginning of the Thirteen Years' War (1454–66), the citizens forced the Teutonic Order to hand over the castle.
 The confederation asked the King of Poland, Casimir IV Jagiellon to join Poland.
 The King agreed and signed the act of incorporation in Kraków in March 1454.
-Although there was support the Knights inside the city walls during the entirety of the war, both the city and the castle remained under Polish control.
+During the entirety of the war, both the city and the castle remained under Polish control.
 The 1466 peace treaty confirmed the re-incorporation of Grudziądz to Poland.

 Between 1454 and 1772 the city was part of the Polish Chełmno Voivodeship, which itself was since 1466 part of the Polish province of Royal Prussia, soon included in the larger Greater Poland Province.
 The Grudziądz Castle was seat of the local starostas (royal administrative officials).
 It was often visited by Polish kings.